olavgg/docker_debian_jessie/README.md

 docker_debian_jessie
 ====================

-Debian Jessie Image with procps, so you have some system utilities like top / free
+Debian Jessie Image with procps, vim-tiny, dialog warning(if you accidently type exit when attached to the container as root)